Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Abstract

 \section{Abstract}

-A recently proposed method to preserve the electron beam polarization at the VEPP-4M collider during acceleration with crossing the integer spin resonance energy E=1763 MeV has been successfully applied.
-It is based on full decompensation of $ 0.6\times3.3$ Tesla$\times$meter integral of the KEDR detector longitudinal magnetic field due to s 'switched-off' state of the anti-solenoids. \begin{description} \item[Usage] \item[PACS numbers] {29.27.Hj, 29.27.Bd, 29.27.Eg } \item[Structure] \end{description}
+A method proposed to preserve the electron beam polarization at the VEPP-4M collider during acceleration with crossing the integer (imperfection) spin resonance at energy E=1763 MeV has been successfully applied.
+It is based on full decompensation of the $ 0.6\times3.3$ Tesla$\times$meter integral of the KEDR detector longitudinal magnetic field due to the anti-solenoids 'switched-off'. \begin{description} \item[PACS numbers] { 29.20.D-, 29.20.db, 29.27.Fh, 29.27.Hj } \end{description}

 \keywords{resonant depolarization, integer spin resonanse}